Vatsallad/Excel-Sales-Analytics-and-Finance-Analytics-Report/README.md

-📊 Excel Project: AtliQ Hardware Sales & Finance Analysis
+📊 Excel Report: AtliQ Hardware Sales & Finance Analysis

 In this project, I created reports in Excel for AtliQ Hardware's finance and sales departments to assist both teams in making crucial decisions for expanding their business and enhancing their market presence globally.